Scaling silicon-based quantum computing using CMOS technology: State-of-the-art, Challenges and Perspectives: Challenges at the quantum layer

-Alternatively, EDSR induces spin rotations by making use of spin-orbit coupling that converts oscillatory electric fields into oscillatory magnetic fields in the reference frame of the electron~\cite{Pioro-Ladriere2008, Kawakami2016}.
-Typically, micro-magnets are necessary to introduce synthetic spin-orbit interactions with sufficient strength to drive coherent rotations.
-Using this approach, rates up to tens of MHz have been reached~\cite{Yoneda2017}.
-However, the increased spin-orbit coupling created by the micromagnet field gradient also makes the qubit susceptible to electrical noise, which can limit $T_2$~\cite{Yoneda2017, Struck2020} and may substantially reduce the relaxation time, $T_1$~\cite{Borjans2019}.
-Careful engineering of micromagnet arrays will be crucial for improving the performance of EDSR-driven quantum dot elecrton spin qubits and to enable this methodology to be applied at scale.
-On the other hand, intrinsic spin-orbit coupling, of which there is enhanced evidence in low symmetry quantum dots~\cite{Corna2018}, or in holes rather than electrons~\cite{Crippa2019}, may facilitate scaling since manipulation will not require additional elements in the qubit cell.
-Efforts in this direction will be worth exploring further experimentally and theoretically.
+In contrast with ESR control, EDSR induces spin rotations by making use of spin-orbit coupling that converts oscillatory electric fields into oscillatory magnetic fields in the reference frame of the electron~\cite{PioroLadriere2008, Kawakami2016}.
+Typically, micro-magnets are necessary to generate intense magnetic field gradients that translate into synthetic spin-orbit coupling with sufficient strength to drive coherent spin rotations.
+Using Co micro-magnets in split geometries in a plane above the qubit layer (Fig.~\ref{Fig1}a), rates up to tens of MHz have been reached~\cite{Yoneda2017}.
+However, the increased spin-orbit coupling created by the micro-magnet field gradient also makes the qubit susceptible to electrical noise, which can limit $T_2$~\cite{Yoneda2017, Struck2020} and may substantially reduce the relaxation time, $T_1$~\cite{Borjans2019}.
+So far the split magnet geometry has been appropriate to control and independently address one-dimensional arrays of qubits~\cite{Vandersypen2021, Simion2020}.
+For two-dimensional arrays, the micromagnet geometry will need to be redesigned to provide a suitable magnetic field gradient and addressability across the array, for example, by miniaturization to nanometric structures and by placing multiple magnets in grids~\cite{Singh2017}.
+The impact of these new geometries on the strength of the magnetic field gradients will need to be studied and, if insufficient, new materials with higher remanence will need to be explored.

+On the other hand, intrinsic spin-orbit coupling, of which there is enhanced evidence in low symmetry QDs~\cite{Corna2018}, or in holes rather than electrons~\cite{Crippa2019}, may facilitate scaling since manipulation will not require additional elements in the qubit cell.
+In fact, very promising recent results have shown that finFET-based single hole spin qubits can be controlled close to the fault-tolerant threshold at 1.5~K, thanks to the fast spin-orbit-driven spin rotations (147~MHz) and the weak hyperfine coupling leading to $T_2^*=440$~ns~\cite{Camenzind2021, Bosco2021}.